BCoC Banners 2020_best 4 cup coffee maker image

 Coffee Maker Size

-If you’d noticed from our list of 4 and 5-cup coffee makers, most of them are compact kitchen appliances you can fit into any kitchen space.
+If you’ve noticed from our list of 4 and 5-cup coffee makers, most of them are compact kitchen appliances you can fit into any kitchen space.
 Yet, even if these coffee makers are compact, checking the overall dimension of the machine is essential.
 It will help you determine if your chosen coffee maker will fit snugly into your kitchen cabinets or countertops.

 Likewise, check the position and location of the water tank since not all are detachable.
 Some coffee machines have water tanks that can be filled from the above, others are from the side.
 Such positioning can greatly affect the space where you will install your coffee maker.